-Households who must temporarily relocate due to program activities are provided a minimum thirty (30) day notice of the date by which they must vacate to allow Program activities to continue.
-Applicants may not knowingly create an emergency situation (failing to inform PRDOH of project plans, disconnecting utilities, restricting access and

-(30) days written notice from PRDOH.
-Households may choose to relocate at any point after receipt of the thirty (30) day notice; up to the relocation date provided by PRDOH with no loss of PRDOH URA eligibility.
+Households who must temporarily relocate due to program activities are provided a minimum of thirty (30) day notice of the date by which they must vacate to allow Program activities to continue.
+Applicants may not knowingly create an emergency situation (failing to inform PRDOH or subrecipient of project plans, disconnecting utilities, restricting access and egress with construction staging, etc.) requiring households to vacate with less than thirty (30) days written notice from PRDOH or the subrecipient.
+Households may choose to relocate at any point after receipt of the thirty (30) day notice; up to the relocation date provided by the notice with no loss of URA eligibility.

-If project plans are delayed, PRDOH may choose to provide a revised thirty (30) day notice to impacted households with a new relocation date.
+If project plans are delayed, agencies may choose to provide a revised thirty (30) day notice to impacted households with a new relocation date.
 If households have been unable to secure temporary relocation housing with the Program's assistance by the relocation date, the project activities must be delayed until suitable housing can be secured.